Start a Food Supplements Trading Business in Dubai

 Beyond logistics, the UAE's regulatory environment is transparent and business-friendly.
 Free zone companies benefit from 100% foreign ownership, zero corporate tax on qualifying income up to the applicable thresholds, and full repatriation of profits.
 The UAE's Vision 2031 economic agenda actively encourages diversification into health, wellness, and life sciences, providing long-term policy stability for operators in this sector.

-The food supplements trading licence at Dubai South Business Hub Free Zone is classified under activity code 4721.79.
-It falls within the Trading licence category and permits the holder to import, export, store, and distribute food supplements including vitamins, dietary supplements, herbal products, protein supplements, and related wellness goods.
+The food supplements trading license at Dubai South Business Hub Free Zone is classified under activity code 4721.79.
+It falls within the Trading license category and permits the holder to import, export, store, and distribute food supplements including vitamins, dietary supplements, herbal products, protein supplements, and related wellness goods.

 International supplement brands seeking a regional distribution hub